MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-express.md

 - **DomainJoinUsername** - administrator username.
 Note that the username should be in the following format: `domainname\username`.
 For example, if the domain is `contoso.com`, enter the username as `contoso\<username>`.
 Don't use formats like `contoso.com\<username>` or `username@contoso.com`
 - **LocalAdminDomainUser** - local administrator username.
 Note that the username should be in the following format: `domainname\username`.
 For example, if the domain is `contoso.com`, enter the username as `contoso\<username>`.
 Don't use formats like `contoso.com\<username>` or `username@contoso.com`
 - **RestName** - DNS name used by management clients (such as Windows Admin Center) to communicate with NC
-- **RestIpAddress** - Static IP address for your REST API.
-This IP address is allocated from your management network.
-It can be used in a variety of ways:
+- **RestIpAddress** - Static IP address for your REST API, which is allocated from your management network.
+It can be used for DNS resolution or REST IP-based deployments
-    - For DNS resolution
-    - For REST IP based deployments
 - **HyperVHosts** - host servers to be managed by Network Controller
 - **NCUsername** - Network Controller account username
 - **ProductKey** - product key for SDN infrastructure VMs